 Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
 I apologise for any strange sentences and funny mistakes that may have resulted.
 If you read French, click on the French flag below to access the original, correct text:

 What is convenient when traveling to the Philippines is that everyone speaks English.
 Fishermen and peasants, villagers and townspeople, children and adults ...

 I was struck throughout this trip by the spontaneity with which people came to speak to me.
 And surprise the good level of English of most of my interlocutors.

 English, the second official language in the Philippines

 English is the second official language of the country, with tagalog (language of the region of Manila) renamed filipino for the sake of national unity.
 English and Filipino allow us to understand each other in the archipelago, where we speak more than 70 other languages ...
 The most represented is the Visayan, language of the Visayas Islands, where I was.

-Many Filipinos explained to me the same thing: children learn English at school, and classes are taught in English, hence this good general level.
-Filipinos are very proud of it.
-For expatriate candidates, speaking English is also the possibility of finding work more easily.
+Many Filipinos explained the same thing to me: children learn English at school, and classes are taught in English, hence the good general level.
+Filipinos are very proud of this.
+For expatriate candidates, speaking English is also a way to find work more easily.

 English is part of everyday life.
 Posters on the walls, road signs, administrative documents, religious, legal or advertising messages are most often in English.
 Filipinos use English to count, especially when it comes to money.
 It is not uncommon in a conversation to suddenly hear, in a stream of unidentifiable words, a "one thousand pesos".

 The Western traveler who has already been to Indonesia or Malaysia, also recognizes the famous "selamat" polite formulas.
 Tagalog is part of the Malayo-Polynesian family of languages, and the Arab and Chinese merchant ships of past centuries have also left their linguistic imprint.

-And then there is all the vocabulary inherited from the three centuries of Spanish colonization: butter is mantikilya, for example.
-I even once heard a girl pick up her phone saying "Como estas" to his interlocutor ...
+And then there's all the vocabulary inherited from three centuries of Spanish colonization: butter is mantikilya, for example.
+I even once heard a girl pick up her phone saying "como estas" to his interlocutor ...